alfredkzr/okta-events-to-aws/README.md

 I will show you how to integrate Okta event hooks with AWS API Gateway and process functions using Lambda.
 Okta workflows is great but you may know it's a very expensive feature so we shall write our own code and build our infra on AWS to make awesome workflows.

 # Example
-We will use a simple example to demonstrate the integration between Okta and AWS.
+Let's use a simple example to demonstrate the integration between Okta and AWS.

-In this scenarion, we will create an automation to delete the corresponding AWS IAM user when Okta user is suspended.
+In this scenario, we will create an automation to delete the corresponding AWS IAM user when Okta user is suspended.
 Obviously having IAM user is not a good practice but you may still be using it for certain situation.

 ## Part A: AWS Setup
 Let's create a few AWS services to make this happen.